nathanmarz/storm/docs/Setting-up-development-environment.md

 ---
+title: Setting Up a Development Environment
 layout: documentation
+documentation: true
 ---
 This page outlines what you need to do to get a Storm development environment set up.
 In summary, the steps are:

-1. Download a [Storm release](/releases.html) , unpack it, and put the unpacked `bin/` directory on your PATH
+1. Download a [Storm release](..//downloads.html) , unpack it, and put the unpacked `bin/` directory on your PATH
 2. To be able to start and stop topologies on a remote cluster, put the cluster information in `~/.storm/storm.yaml`

 More detail on each of these steps is below.